 The entire structure, completed in a record breaking twelve months using three eight hour shifts, was designed by Rapp and Rapp Architects of Chicago and built on the site of the former Putnam Building.
-Grell was commissioned to paint a 125 foot long mural panel titled The Spirit of Light, which adorned the ceiling inside the Grand Hall entrance of the Italian marble-lined entrance.
+Grell was commissioned to paint a 75 foot long mural panel titled The Spirit of Light, which adorned the ceiling inside the Grand Hall entrance of the Italian marble-lined entrance.
+Two additional murals were placed on both ends of the center panel.
 So much marble was required for this structure that an Italian mine closed for forty years, was reopened to accommodate the project.
 The hall was aptly designed after the Paris Opera house and was inspired by Grell’s travels to France and Italy from 1910-1916.
 How much influence Grell actually had on the designs of each space may never be known.

 The Grand Hall was 150 feet long, 45 feet wide and 50 feet tall.
 Designed and influenced by the French Renaissance period, the theatre had a total of 25 separate rooms and spaces adding to the overall comfort of the patron.
 The Grand Hall and the auditorium were the most significant rooms in the theatre.
 As seen in the Grand Hall photographs, at the opposite end of the entrance on Broadway, was a stairway of marble leading up to the mezzanine level, where most of the theaters social clubs were located.